haziq21/FED_S10266132_Haziq_Assg1_website/README.md

 ## Idea

-Learning management system (LMS) for Polytechnics and ITEs (i.e. POLITEMall clone).
+Spotify clone.

-**External user’s goal:** The site's users are Polytechnic and ITE students looking to access module content and submit assignments via the platform.
+**External user’s goal:** The site's users are people who want to listen to various genres of music at home and on the go.

-**Site owner's goal:** The Polytechnics and ITEs are looking to

-1. Make module content available to students in a convenient manner to aid in their learning.
-2. Receive assignment submissions in a way that allow lecturers convenient access, increasing staff productivity.

-**Potential features to include:**

-- Quick and convenient access to all modules and module contents.
-- Link to submission page on assignment brief page, and vice versa.
-- File preview cards.

-**Suggested Javascript features to include:**

-- Global `ctrl+k` search bar to search for modules and activity pages.
-- "Mark as seen" for activity pages.
+**Site owner's goal:** Spotify is interested generating revenue through users paying for a subscription or by showing users advertisements.